Cutting-edge DNA sequencing to identify causes of acute fever in Africa and support better outbreak preparedness and response

 The devastating Ebola, Chikungunya and Zika epidemics have recently highlighted the need for highly sensitive screening tools to strengthen the surveillance of infectious diseases, with the capacity to identify unrecognized viral species, unexpected genetic variants or emerging pathogens of epidemic potential.
 The SAfia project will explore the validity of these new genetic technologies to determine their potential role in future epidemic surveillance.

 Moreover, this project differs from the numerous studies using similar technology by remaining firmly anchored in clinical medicine.
 Many of the acute fever episodes in Africa have indeed unknown etiologies.
 By linking the pathogens found with in-depth analyses to the clinical information available for each patient, the SAfia project will shed light on the manifestations and outcomes of the main causes of fever in Africa.

 This project is funded by the Bill & Melinda Gates Foundation with a grant of 2.5 million USD over 2.5 years.
 It will support complementary clinical and genetic research activities at the PMU, the CHUV and the Geneva Centre of emerging viral diseases.
-It is led by Dr. Valérie D’Acremont (PMU in Lausanne and Swiss TPH in Basel), and by Prof. Laurent Kaiser (University of Geneva and Geneva University Hospitals).January 23, 2017
+It is led by Dr. Valérie D’Acremont (PMU in Lausanne and Swiss TPH in Basel), and by Prof. Laurent Kaiser (University of Geneva and Geneva University Hospitals).23 Jan 2017